rekapap/100-days-of-code/log.md

 ### Day 2: September 22, 2018

 **Today's Progress**: Used format/sprintf, experiments with round and float numbers.
-Testing time to figure out which methods is faster for a certain task.
+Testing time to figure out which method is faster for a certain task.

-**Thoughts:** I spent a bit of time figuring aout how to magically add 0's to the end of a float.
+**Thoughts:** I spent a bit of time figuring out how to magically add 0's to the end of a float.

 **Links to work:**
 1. [HR Plus minus](/code/Hackerrank/plusminus.rb)